kartoffels123/openmw-texture-map-optimizers/openmw-normal-map-optimizer/README.md

 There are two distinct options that control how already-compressed textures are handled:

 #### "Preserve compressed format when not downsampling" (Enabled by default)
 - **What it does:** Keeps the same format (e.g., BC1 → BC1) when NOT resizing.
-There's no point converting BC1 to BC5 when not downsampling - they're the same file size but BC1→BC5 conversion would introduce artifacts.
+Converting BC1 to BC5 without resizing would double the file size while still retaining BC1's original compression artifacts - no quality gain, just wasted space.
 - **Files are still reprocessed** to fix potential issues:
   - Z-channel reconstruction (if missing or incorrect)
   - Mipmap chain regeneration (if broken or missing)